-Built to boundary walls are to be in accordance with City of Moreton Bay Planning Scheme requirements.
+Built to boundary walls are to be in accordance with the City of Ipswich Planning Scheme requirements.

 Eaves cannot encroach (other than where dwellings are built to boundary) closer than 450mm to the lot boundary.

 Site Cover

 Site Cover is as per the relevant Development Approval and can be found in Appendix C.